Broccoli Salad is an easy summer side with raisins, bacon and sunflower seeds. Perfect for outdoor events where it can sit without wilting!

 About this Recipe

-My recipe needs almost no prep time, and in fact takes a total time of five minutes to throw together.
-Leave some time to refrigerate the salad, because it tastes better cold and it gives all of the flavors a chance to come together.
+My recipe needs almost no prep time, and in fact takes a total time of 10 minutes to throw together.
+Leave a couple of hours to refrigerate the salad, because it tastes better cold, and it gives all of the flavors a chance to come together.
 Make this salad recipe even faster by buying pre-cut vegetables, and whisking together the dressing the night before.
 Or chop the onion faster by pulsing it in the food processor.

 Can this be made ahead of time?

-You can make Broccoli Salad ahead of time, and the flavor of the dressing even gets better as it sits in the refrigerator.
+You can make this salad ahead of time, and the flavor of the dressing gets even better as it sits in the refrigerator.
 But you’re still making it with fresh broccoli florets so try to only make it at most 24 hours before you’ll be serving it.

 How to Store